Search

 4. Make a plan to pay down debt

-• The snowball method.
-This involves finding your smallest debt and paying down the balance as quickly as possible while making minimum payments on everything else.
+- The snowball method.
+Find your smallest debt and pay down the balance as quickly as possible while making minimum payments on everything else.
 This gives you a quick win, building a feeling of victory and momentum.
-You can then start putting all extra payments toward the next-smallest debt, creating a snowball effect.
+You then can start putting all extra payments toward the next-smallest debt, creating a snowball effect.

-• The avalanche method.
-This approach involves paying down the debt with the highest interest rate first while making minimum payments on other debts.
+- The avalanche method.
+Pay down the debt with the highest interest rate first while making minimum payments on other debts.
 Once that debt is gone, you aren't paying quite so much in interest costs, and you can start working on the debt with the next highest interest rate.

 5. Pay yourself first

 Once you have a cushion built up, you'll be less likely to dip into it for nonessential purchases.
 A great way to build up your savings quickly is to automate the process.
 You usually can set up instant transfers to recur right after you get paid so a portion of your paycheck can go right into your savings.
-And commit to increasing the savings amount when you receive pay increases.
-If you pay yourself first through an increased savings amount, you'll be less likely to get into the habit of spending it.
+Commit to increasing the savings amount when you receive pay increases.
+If you pay yourself first and keep increasing your savings rate, you'll be less likely to create the spending habits that can cause lifestyle creep.

 6. Keep focus on your long-term financial goals

 Finally, don't forget about your long-term financial goals.
 Knowing you have a big-picture plan can help you resist the temptation to spend unnecessarily.
-If, for example, you have it in your mind that you're saving to buy a house, you'll probably stop yourself from spending your sudden income increase on a vacation.
+If, for example, you know you're saving to buy a house, it will be easier to resist spending your bonus pay on a vacation.
 Keep your eye on the prize and remember what's important to you.

 How to save money quickly